brumeproject/wallet2/README.md

-# Wallet
+# Wallet II

-The wallet with maximum privacy and security
+The wallet with maximum security and privacy